studioeb/studioeb/README.md

-- 👋 Hi, I’m @rainpaw
+- 👋 Hi, I’m Ethan!
-- 👀 I’m interested in programming in a bunch of languages, including C#, Java, and Python.
+- 🧑‍💻 I’m a solo developer and independent musician.
-- 🌱 I’m currently learning HTML.
+- 🌱 I’m currently learning HTML and CSS, since I've always wanted to try web development.
-- 😄 Pronouns: he/him
+- ❤️ Thanks for stopping by!

 <!---
 rainpaw/rainpaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.